well-typed/hs-bindgen/dev/ci.md

-# Continues development, continuous integration
+# Continuous development, continuous integration

-We have a two tiered CI.
+To avoid unnecessary power and resource consumption, we have a two tiered CI.
 In particular

-- We do not automatically run CI on pushes.
 - We provide fast feedback on pull requests.
 - We run extensive tests in the merge queue.

+We also do not automatically run CI on pushes.